merces/aleph/README.md

 ## Installing Aleph
 ### Requirements
+In order to get a clean and nice install, you should download some requirements:
+Ubuntu/Debian
+    apt-get install python-dev libffi-dev python-pip virtualenv
 #### ElasticSearch
 First if you don't have an [Elasticsearch](www.elasticsearch.org) instance ready, you must install one.